Detention Fees

 What Are Detention Fees in Supply Chain?

 Detention fees are a critical part of cost management in logistics and supply chain operations.
 They influence how companies plan and execute their shipping and handling strategies.
+In the shipping industry, detention fees are a common challenge, and technology is increasingly being used to manage these costs and improve efficiency.

-Introduction to Detention Charges
+Introduction to detention charges

 What are detention fees?

-The free time is usually specified in a shipping contract or agreement and it allows for a certain period during which the container can be used for loading, unloading, handling loads, or storage without incurring extra costs.
-Extended use of containers for storage or handling loads beyond the free time results in additional fees.
+Detention fees in the supply chain are charges that shippers or consignees must pay when they hold onto the carrier’s container beyond the allotted free time, also known as the allotted time granted for container use.
+The free time, or allotted time, is usually specified in a shipping contract or agreement and it allows for a certain period during which the coarentainer can be used for loading, unloading, or storage without incurring extra costs.
 Once this period expires, detention fees start accruing.
+In many cases, the first hour after the free period is when chargeable detention begins.

 What is the difference between detention and demurrage?